eBay/tsv-utils/docs/TipsAndTricks.md

 ## Enable bash-completion

 Bash command completion is quite handy for command line tools.
 Command names complete by default, already useful.
 Adding completion of command options is even better.
-As an example, with bash completion turned, enter the command name, then a single dash (-):
+As an example, with bash completion turned on, enter the command name, then a single dash (-):
 ```
 $ tsv-select -
 ```